-- i.
-Youngblood personally met and reviewed the Petition, Schedules, Statement of Financial Affairs, and other documents with the client prior to filing; - ii.
-The client's questions have been answered regarding the Petition, Schedules, Statement of Financial Affairs, and other documents, and the information included therein, and the client is satisfied he or she is receiving adequate representation from Youngblood; and - iii.
+- Schedules, Statement of Financial Affairs, and other documents, and the information included therein, and the client is satisfied he or she is receiving adequate representation from Youngblood; and - iii.
 The client provided Youngblood a copy of the wet signatures for the Petition, Schedules, SOFA, and other documents filed in the case.
 The requirement to file such a report should continue until the Court is satisfied it is no longer necessary. - 4.
 Imposing a civil penalty under § 526(c)(5)(B) against Youngblood to deter him from making untrue and misleading statements and misrepresentations in the future, as a result of his intentional violations, and pattern and practice of violating, §§ 526(a)(1), (a)(2), and (a)(3).

 Doc.
-No. 35.
+No. 26.
 The Court will discuss each of the allegations and sanctions sought.